Transportation 2030: Green and Innovative Transportation

 Automated and connected vehicles

-On July 24, 2017, we began a second round of testing of a cooperative truck transport system that uses connected vehicle technology.
+We are testing a cooperative truck transport system that uses connected vehicle technology.
 This technology allows trucks to move more efficiently in tight formations and reduces aerodynamic drag, called “platooning.”

 This is the first time this test has been done in Canada.
 It will improve our understanding of the operational and fuel economy benefits of connected vehicles.

-In September 2017 we launched the Program to Advance Connectivity and Automation in the Transportation System.
+In September 2017, we launched the Program to Advance Connectivity and Automation in the Transportation System to help Canadian provinces, territories and municipalities prepare Canada's transportation system for Connected and Automated Vehicles.

 - Transport Canada approves drone test range in Alma, Quebec